KevinM76/iot-alarm/README.md

 * [Application Server](http://http://wildfly.org/) or
 * [Docker](https://www.docker.com/)

+## Configuration of the relayr cloud
+Configure your Wunderbar on the relayr cloud.
+Retrieve the bearer token identifiying you and the device id of the gyroskop of your wunderbar.
+Update these in src/main/resources/alarm_manager.properties.

 ## Installation
 ```bash
 mvn package
 ```
-# Configuration of the relayr cloud
-Configure your Wunderbar on the relayr cloud.
-Retrieve the bearer token identifiying you and the device id of the gyroskop of your wunderbar.
-Update these in src/main/resources/alarm_manager.properties.
+The build creates an alarm.war file in the target directory.
+You can either copy it to your deployment folder of the application server (i.e. <wildfly-install-dir>/standalone/deployments) or build and run a docker image.

 ## Docker instructions
 ```bash